ESA Short Courses for Agency Employees

 Environmental Seminar for Federal Judges

-The environmental program also offers an annual one-week seminar on environmental law for federal judges, in collaboration with the Federal Judicial Center.
+The environmental law program also offers an annual one-week seminar on environmental law for federal judges, in collaboration with the Federal Judicial Center.
 The seminar covers all of the major environmental statutes a federal judge might encounter on his or her docket, including pollution control and resource allocation statutes.

 The program has also had the pleasure of hosting groups of judges from Brazil who are interested in learning the basics of U.S. environmental law as their country refines its own system of environmental law and implementation.